 A page is usually created for a specific purpose, such as the homepage, or a post is in a particular article on a topic.
 Pages and bars are very similar, but there are some differences.

 A page can have many categories, such as the main category, featured images, tags, categories, etc. A post is for a single topic and may not have any categories.
-Pages and posts are often created by WordPress users.
+WordPress users often create pages and posts.

 Q: How can I log in to the WordPress admin area using a web browser other than Chrome or Firefox?

-A: You need to use one of the following browsers: Internet Explorer, Safari, or Opera.
-Using Google Chrome, you may be automatically logged in after 5 minutes.
+A: You must use one of the following browsers: Internet Explorer, Safari, or Opera.
+If you use Google Chrome, you may be automatically logged in after 5 minutes.
 To change the time limit, you will need to reset the settings.

 Q: I have just installed WordPress, but when I try to log in to the admin area, it doesn’t work.
 What’s going on?

 A: First, make sure that your browser is up-to-date.
-If you are using Firefox, go to Tools/Options and ensure that the Security tab is selected.
+If you are using Firefox, select Tools/Options and ensure the Security tab is selected.
 Click the button to Reset all Firefox options.
 This will force a new download of the Firefox settings, including your login information.

 Q: What do I do if I forget my username and password for the WordPress admin area?